Home

 The Setter Stone, Eday

-Perhaps one of Orkney's finest monoliths towers over a landscape dotted with chambered cairns in the northern half of Eday
+Perhaps one of Orkney's finest monoliths towers over a landscape dotted with chambered cairns, in the northern half of Eday

 Centuries of weathering has given the sandstone monolith a distinctive profile.
-Tapering from the top, heavy erosion gives the monolith the appearance of a giant stone hand - a fact that has ensured it a place in local folklore.
-But although the stone bears an uncanny resemblance to a giant's hand, tradition has it that it was raised by a local laird.
+Tapering from the top, heavy erosion gives the monolith the appearance of a giant, stone hand - a fact that has ensured it a place in local folklore.

-The dutiful wife clambered out across the horizontal stone and sure enough it began to rock.
-As she jumped on one side, her husband and his entourage pushed the other in an attempt to overbalance the massive sandstone monolith.
+The dutiful wife clambered out across the horizontal stone and, sure enough, it began to rock.
+As she jumped on one side, her husband and his entourage pushed the other, in an attempt to overbalance the massive, sandstone monolith.

 According to the islanders, it was no secret that the laird detested his wife so made no attempt to remove her from underneath the Setter Stone.
-Instead the megalith was pushed upright and the hole filled with rocks and packed earth.